 That's when the “butadon” (“Mas a” means pig and “don” bowl), which used pork instead of beef, and introduced the karé as one of the main dishes.
 As time went by, different dishes emerged.

 In December 2005, Japan agreed to remove the ban on beef imports from the United States.
 The following year, imports stopped again because inspectors found prohibited parts of cattle in a shipment from the United States.
 In June 2006, Japan lifted the import ban again, and on July 31, 2006, Yoshinoya republished the letter promising to resume meat bowl service in about two months.

 But it wasn't until December 1, 2006, that they started serving bowls of beef daily, albeit at limited times. and on March 17, 2008, Yoshinoya announced that it would resume 24-hour sales of the meat bowl, stretching across its then 1,040 stores nationwide until March 20, 2008.

 Yoshinoya has a network of stores in Japan, the United States, Hong Kong, Cambodia, China, Indonesia, Malaysia, the Philippines, Singapore, Taiwan and Thailand.

-At Yoshinoya, gyudon, kare, Teishoku (combined dish in Japanese) and side dishes for gyudon .
-It also serves breakfast dishes, called teishoku-wing (wing which means morning and Teishoku combined dish) from 5am to 10am.
+At Yoshinoya, gyudon, kare, Teishoku (Japanese combo dish) and side dishes for the gyudon.
+It also serves morning dishes, called teishoku-wing (wing which means morning and Teishoku combined dish) from 5am to 10am.

 - Gyudon: can be chosen between 3 sizes: namimori (normal), mori (big and tokumori (especially big).